Jet-Howitzer/MECH-Builder-and-Player/README.md

 4. **Configure weapons** by selecting from dropdown menus in each section (future feature)
 5. **Monitor tonnage** and other specifications in real-time

-### Application Versions
+### Application Features
-- **MechBuilderUIv2**: Latest version with dynamic chassis selection and grid layout
+- **MechBuilderUI**: Unified interface combining dynamic chassis selection with clean grid layout
-- **MechBuilderUI**: Original version with fixed layout and weapon selection
+- **Dynamic Weapon Slots**: Weapon dropdowns adapt to each chassis's hardpoint configuration
+- **Real-time Tonnage**: Live weight calculation per section and overall mech

 ## 🔧 Development